-The alarms may be ordered by date/time, repeat interval, colour, type or text by clicking on the titlebar for the appropriate column.
+The alarms may be ordered by date/time, repeat interval, color, type or text by clicking on the titlebar for the appropriate column.
 To reverse the sort order, click the column titlebar again.

 You can optionally show the remaining time until each alarm is due, together with, or instead of, the alarm's scheduled time.
 To show or hide the alarm time column, select → .
 To show or hide the time-to-alarm column, select → .
 At least one of these columns is always shown.

-If you use multiple alarm calendars, you can colour code alarms according to which calendar they belong to, by selecting a different background colour for each calendar.
+If you use multiple alarm calendars, you can color code alarms according to which calendar they belong to, by selecting a different background color for each calendar (see Using Calendars).

 Archived alarms may be shown in the alarm list by selecting → .
 To hide them again, deselect → .